HarshaKosuri/188Project/README.md

 ---

-Made with 🐝 and lots of ☕ for Stanford CS 188
+Made with 🐝 and lots of ☕ for UCLA CS 188